History of the Wedding Ring

 The materials these rings were made of didn’t last very long and soon were substituted with rings made of leather, bone or ivory.
 The more expensive the material, the more love shown to the receiver.
 The value of the ring also demonstrated the wealth of the giver.

-Why the fourth finger?
+Why do you place the wedding ring on the fourth finger?

-Why the left hand?
+Why are wedding rings placed on the left hand?

 Puzzle Rings: Centuries ago in the Middle East, a man would give his wife a puzzle ring.
 This complex piece of jewelry was several rings, that when worn together correctly, formed one cohesive band.
 Faithfulness was the idea behind this design.
 It was believed that if a woman took off her ring, she would not be able to put it back on.
 Therefore, her husband would know she'd been unfaithful.